innocentodaga/MCQ-Hand-Copy-Marker/README.md

 # MCQ-Hand-Copy-Marker
-he Hard Copy Marker for Handwritten MCQ is an Android-based grading system that automates marking by using OCR to extract student responses from scanned answer sheets.
+The Hard Copy Marker for Handwritten MCQ is an Android-based grading system that automates marking by using OCR to extract student responses from scanned answer sheets.
 It compares them against a predefined answer key in a database, ensuring fast, accurate, and efficient grading.
 # 📝 MCQ Hard Copy Marker App

 ![Platform](https://img.shields.io/badge/platform-android-blue)